vincent38/vincent38/README.md

 # Thanks for stopping by ! :wave:

-I'm Vincent, a student in second year of graduate school in Computer Science at the Grenoble-Alpes University (France).
+I'm Vincent, a student that recently graduated from graduate school in Computer Science at the Grenoble-Alpes University (France).

 Last update of this intro: 02/01/2022